Robustness and modular structure in networks: Acknowledgments

 \section{Acknowledgments}

-We thank H.~Rozenfeld, F.~Simini, Y.-R.~Lin, D.~Wang, D.~ben-Avraham, and A.-L.~Barab\'asi for many useful discussions, and Hartwig Siebner and Kristoffer Madsen at Hvidovre Hospital's Danish Research Centre for Magnetic Resonance for normal-patient fMRI data.
-The authors acknowledge the Center for Complex Network Research, supported by the James S. McDonnell Foundation, the NSF, NIH, US ONR and ARL, DTRA, and NKTH NAP.
+We thank H.~Rozenfeld, F.~Simini, Y.-R.~Lin, J.~Menche, D.~Wang, D.~ben-Avraham, and A.-L.~Barab\'asi for many useful discussions; and H.~Siebner and K.~Madsen at Hvidovre Hospital's Danish Research Centre for Magnetic Resonance for normal-patient fMRI data.
+The authors acknowledge the Center for Complex Network Research, supported by the James S.~McDonnell Foundation, the NSF, NIH, US ONR and ARL, DTRA, and NKTH NAP.